yuhung1206/Recognition-for-Handwriting-Numerals-with-DNN/README.md

 ## Dataset

-The numeral images used in this study is from -> https://github.com/bat67/TibetanMNIST
+The numeral images used in this study is from :point_right: https://github.com/bat67/TibetanMNIST